nfdi4objects/n4o-graph-importer/README.md

 #### POST /collection/:id/receive

 Receive and process collection data.
 The location of the data is taken from collection metadata field `access` if existing.
 The location can be overridden with optional query parameter `from` with an URL or a file name from local data directory.
+File format can be:

+- RDF/Turtle for file extension `.ttl` or `.nt`
+- RDF/XML for file extension `.rdf` or `.xml`
+- A ZIP archive containing RDF files for file extension `.zip`

 #### GET /collection/:id/receive